 Recrystallization is the only technique that can produce absolutely pure, perfect single crystals of a compound.
 These crystals can be used for X-ray analysis, which is the ultimate authority in determining the structure and three-dimensional shape of a molecule.
 In these cases, the recrystallization is allowed to proceed very slowly, over the course of weeks to months, to allow the crystal lattice to form without the inclusion of any impurities.
 Special glassware is needed to allow the solvent to evaporate as slowly as possible during this time, or to allow the solvent to very slowly mix with another solvent in which the compound is insoluble (called antisolvent addition).

-The pharmaceutical industry also makes heavy use of recrystallization, since it is a means of purification more easily scaled up than column chromatography.
-For example, the drug stavudine, which is used to reduce the effects of HIV, is typically isolated by crystallization.
-Often, molecules have multiple different crystal structures available, so it is necessary for research to be done on exactly which crystal form is isolated under what conditions, such as cooling rate, solvent composition, and so forth.S These different crystal forms might have different biological properties or be absorbed into the body at different rates.
+The pharmaceutical industry also makes heavy use of recrystallization, since it is a means of purification more easily scaled up than column chromatography.3 The importance of recrystallization in industrial applications has triggered educators to emphasize recrystallization in the laboratory curriculum.4 For example, the drug Stavudine, which is used to reduce the effects of HIV, is typically isolated by crystallization.5 Often, molecules have multiple different crystal structures available, so it is necessary for research to evaluate and understand which crystal form is isolated under what conditions, such as cooling rate, solvent composition, and so forth.
+These different crystal forms might have different biological properties or be absorbed into the body at different rates.

-A more down-to-earth use of recrystallization is in making rock candy.
+A more common use of recrystallization is in making rock candy.
 Rock candy is made by dissolving sugar in hot water to the point of saturation.
 Wooden sticks are placed into the solution and the solution is allowed to cool and evaporate slowly.
 After several days, large crystals of sugar have grown all over the wooden sticks.

 Legend: